 - Nature of dividends —Dividends are paid from current income and available earnings, after required transfers to reserves at the end of a dividend period are made.

-- Minimum balance to open the account—The minimum balance required to open a Certificate account varies based on the type of Certificate.
-The minimum balance for a Regular Certificate is $1000; the minimum balance for an IRA Certificate is $500; and, the minimum balance on a Jumbo Certificate is $100,000.
+- Minimum balance requirements—The minimum balance required to open a Certificate account varies based on the type of Certificate.
+The minimum opening balance for a Regular Certificate, or a One Time Bump Certificate is $1000; the minimum opening balance for an IRA Certificate, or an IRA One Time Bump Certificate is $500; the minimum balance for an Access Certificate is $500; and, the minimum balance for a Jumbo Certificate is $100,000.

 - Exceptions to the penalty—Early withdrawal penalties do not apply to early withdrawals because of death, incompetence, or disability of the holder, unless the certificate has been renewed after the occurrence of such an event.